Cat5TV/pinecraft/README.md

 **Important Note:** All commands must be run as the user you originally specified in Pinecraft Installer (do not run as *root*, for example).

 `screen -ls` will reveal running screen sessions.
-There should be one called *Pinecraft*.
+There should be one called `pinecraft`

-`screen -r Pinecraft` re-attaches to the Pinecraft screen session (the Minecraft console) where you can enter console commands directly.
+`screen -r pinecraft` re-attaches to the Pinecraft screen session (the Minecraft console) where you can enter console commands directly.

 From within the screen session, detach (exit) by pressing `CTRL-A` followed by `D`.
 This will detach the screen session but leave your Minecaft server running.

 ### Scripts

-`~/minecraft/stop`
+`sudo systemctl stop pinecraft`
-Safely stop your Minecraft server. **Never reboot your system or power off using traditional Linux commands unless you have first run this script and allowed it to complete.** Failure to safely stop your Minecraft server will result in lost blocks and potentially world corruption.
+Safely stop your Minecraft server. **Do not reboot your system or power off using traditional Linux commands unless you have first stopped your Pinecraft Server.** Failure to safely stop your Minecraft server will result in lost blocks and potentially world corruption.
 Running this script is the same as entering the `stop` command within the Minecraft console.

-`~/minecraft/server`
+`sudo systemctl start pinecraft`
 Start the Minecraft server.
 This script is automatically run upon boot if you selected this feature.
 Of course, if you specified for Pinecraft to automatically load your Minecraft server on boot, you generally won't need this script.

 `sudo ~/minecraft/reboot`
-**Note:** This is the only of the scripts where sudo is required.
 When you need to reboot your Minecraft server, you must do so safely, otherwise all blocks that are stored in RAM will be lost (could be a full day's worth).
 Run this script to shutdown the Minecraft server software, store all blocks, and reboot the server.
 Note: It can easily take 15-20 minutes to stop the Minecraft server.
 Don't abort once you run this script.
 It is working hard to save all the blocks for your world and if you stop it or force a reboot, you will lose blocks.

 Networking